Pre-Congress Hands-On Workshops (Part one: 1 to 4)

 • Estimate ejection fraction (EF) and diagnose pericardial effusion.

-Methods: It is hands-on sessions in groups of 5 candidates per station.
+Methods: It is hands-on sessions in small groups of candidates per station.

 Faculty names: Dr Josh Overgaard (USA), Dr Ibrahim Abubeker (USA), Dr Muhammad-Aamir Waheed (Qatar), Dr Mohamed Zahid (Qatar), Dr Salah Suwilleh (Qatar), Dr Aseel Sukak (Qatar)